VermaDee/NLP/README.md

 Technologies Used:
 1. Pandas for EDA, Data Cleaning
-2. re, string lin=brary for text cleaning
+2. re, string library for text cleaning
 3. word_tokenize, stopwords, SentimentIntensityAnalyzer from nltk library for sentiment analysis

 Dataset :